thiippal/abulafia/examples/README.md

       - OTHER
 ```

-The key `exam` is used to configure an examination pool, which contain tasks with known solutions.
+Optionally, the key `exam` is used to configure an examination pool, which contains tasks with known solutions.
 These tasks can be used to evaluate the performance of workers and to grant them skills.

 The following key/value pairs can be provided under the key `exam`.